Actindo-AG/Documentation/Tasks/Operation/02_ManageTasks.md

 ![List of tasks](../../Assets/Screenshots/Tasks/Tasks/ListTasks.png "[List of tasks]")

-1. Click the task you want to assign to yourself.
+1. Click the task(s) you want to assign to yourself.
     The editing toolbar is displayed.

 2. Click the [ASSIGN TO ME] button in the editing toolbar.
-    The task is assigned to yourself.
-Your username is displayed as assignee in the *Assignee* column.
+    The task(s) is/are assigned to yourself.
+Your username is displayed as assignee in the *Assignee* column of the selected task(s).

 ### Assign a task to another user

-You can assign a task to other users in your instance provided they have the appropriate user rights.
+You can assign one or several tasks at once to other users registered in the current system instance.

 #### Prerequisites